 Feedback, Feedback, Feedback

+The sixth of these onboarding success tips is all about feedback.
 Be sure to collect feedback from new employees and existing employees on an ongoing basis.
 Ask questions like:

-- What did you like / dislike about your onboarding experience?
+- What did you like/dislike about your onboarding experience?

 - What was your experience like using an automated onboarding platform versus paper for your required forms?